vsinagl/minishell/readme.md

 - history should contains input lines that user type in minishell
 - store history as linked list

-### ✅ handling signals
+###  handling signals

+- [ ] **Global variable ?**
+	- idk if our actual implementation is allowed by subject

-- Handle ctrl-C, ctrl-D and ctrl-\ which should behave like in bash.
+- [x] Handle ctrl-C, ctrl-D and ctrl-\ which should behave like in bash.
 	- In interactive mode:
 	- ctrl-C displays a new prompt on a new line.
 	- ctrl-D exits the shell.
 	- ctrl-\ does nothing
 -> also, nice would be if user can use arrows for searching in history as in **Bash**

+### executing of commands
+- [x] **double redirection**:
+	ls > out.txt > text.txt
+	bash: out.txt empty, text.txt have content of ls
+	msh: naopak, out.txt content a text.txt je empty

-### [ ] executer testing
+- [ ] << double redirections:
-*testing of executer module*
-- check that inputs are behave like bash
-- check for segmentations faults
-> exectuer testing shoud be tested after executer is finished
+cat << oef << std
+we haven't closed redirection

+### refactor .h files
+- use just minishell.h and defines.h
+- in defines.h structures will be declared
+- rename structures for norminet, eg ASTNode is not correct name accepted by norminette

 # features to add: